-Rule 2002-1 Notices
+Rule 2002-1 Notices.

-(a) Party to Give.

-- (1) Unless otherwise ordered by the court, or as specifically provided in the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure or these Rules, notices will be served on the parties entitled to notice as follows: - [A] The Clerk of Court will serve: - (i) in all cases under chapters 7, 9, 11, 12, 13, and 15, the notices specified in Rules 2002(a)(1); (f)(1)-(7) and (9)-(11); and 4004(g), Federal Rules of Bankruptcy Procedure; - (ii) in all other instances where notice is authorized or directed by the Administrative Office of the United States Courts to be given through the Bankruptcy Noticing Center. - [B] The case trustee will serve the notice specified in Rule 2002(f)(8), Federal Rules of Bankruptcy Procedure. - [C] All other notices will be served by the party requesting an order or other act.

-(b) Content of Notices.

-- (1) Unless otherwise ordered by the court, or provided in the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, or these Rules, whenever the Code or Rules authorize any act, or authorize the court to enter an order, "after notice and hearing" or a similar phrase, the party giving the notice must state in the notice: - [A] that the act may be performed or the court may enter an order without an actual hearing unless a party in interest serves and files an objection in writing within a specified time; or - [B] that the court has entered the order or authorized the act to be done without a hearing. - [C] This subsection does not apply to matters for which the Code or Rules require an actual hearing, i.e., "notice of the hearing," or "notice by mail of the hearing," including, without limitation, conversions and dismissals under Rules 2002(a)(4) and 1017, sales free and clear under Section 363(f), Rule 6004(c), and AK LBR 6004-1(b), approval of disclosure statements and confirmation of plans under Sections 1125 and 1129 and Rule 2002(b), and objections to claims under Rule 3007. - (2) Notice of any Application, Motion, Stipulation or other matter that requires notice be given by the initiating party and, unless otherwise elsewhere specified by statute, Federal Rules of Bankruptcy Procedure or Local Rule, must include: - [A] a summary, fairly summarizing the relief requested, which must include- - (i) an accurate legal description of any real property involved, - (ii) list of any personal property or intangibles involved, - (iii) amounts of money and from whom claimed, to whom to be paid or delivered, and - (iv) the basis for seeking the relief; - [B] date by which a response is due; - [C] place or addresses upon which any response is to be made; - [D] if a hearing is required, the date, place, and time of the hearing as set by the court after the submission of a Bankruptcy Court Calendar Request (LBF 7) by the moving party; and
+- (a) Party to Give. - (1) Unless otherwise ordered by the court, or as specifically provided in the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure or these Rules, notices will be served on the parties entitled to notice as follows: - [A] The Clerk of Court will serve: - (i) in all cases under chapters 7, 9, 11, 12, 13, and 15, the notices specified in Rules 2002(a)(1); (f)(1)-(7)(A)-(H) and (9)-(11-J)-(L); and 4004(g), Federal Rules of Bankruptcy Procedure: - (ii) in all other instances where notice is authorized or directed by the Administrative Office of the United States Courts to be given through the Bankruptcy Noticing Center - [B] The case trustee will serve the notice specified in Rule 2002(f)(81)(1), Federal Rules of Bankruptcy Procedure. - [C] All other notices will be served by the party requesting an order or other act. - (b) Content of Notices. - (1) Unless otherwise ordered by the court, or provided in the Bankruptcy Code, the Federal Rules of Bankruptcy Procedure, or these Rules, whenever the Code or Rules authorize any act, or authorize the court to enter an order, "after notice and hearing" or a similar phrase, the party giving the notice must state in the notice: - [A] that the act may be performed or the court may enter an order without an actual hearing unless a party in interest serves and files an objection in writing within a specified time: or - [B] that the court has entered the order or authorized the act to be done without a hearing. - [C] This subsection does not apply to matters for which the Code or Rules require an actual hearing, i.e., "notice of the hearing," or "notice by mail of the hearing," including, without limitation,-: - (i) conversions and dismissals under Rules 1017 and 2002(a)(4) and 1017, ); - (ii) sales free and clear under Section§ 363(f), Rule 6004(c), and AK LBR 6004-1(b), - (iii) approval of disclosure statements and confirmation of plans under Sections §§ 1125 and 1129 and Rule 2002(b); and- - (iv) objections to claims under Rule 3007. - (2) Notice of any Application, Motion, Stipulation or other matter that requires notice be given by the initiating party and, unless otherwise elsewhere specified by statute, Federal Rules of Bankruptcy Procedure or Local Rule, must include: - [A] a summary, fairly summarizing of the relief requested, which must include contain at minimum- - (i) an accurate legal description of any real property involved, - (ii) list of any personal property or intangibles involved, - (iii) amounts of money and from whom claimed, to whom to be paid or delivered, and - (iv) the legal basis for seeking the relief;